Ferns and Fern Allies

 - Pellaea atropurpurea

-- Rare, known only in two locations in Canaan and Rome townships, only on limestone rock or calcareous pockets.
+- Rare, known only in scattered locations in Canaan and Rome townships, only on limestone rock or calcareous pockets.

 Family: Aspleniaceae: the spleenworts